Nutrition & Calories · Weight Loss · Updated 2026-05-08

 • Want AI/photo input — use Welling

-What users are saying
+What are real users saying about MacroFactor?

 "Best app I've ever used for cutting.
 The coach genuinely adjusts based on what the scale is doing."